 The Bottom Line

 Body mass index is still the measure most clinicians use for determining health risk based on weight.
 Yet, as you can see, it has significant shortcomings.
 RFM isn’t ready for prime time yet, but you should still track your waist circumference as studies show it’s a health marker.
-A waist size over 40 inches is linked with a higher chronic disease risk in men and over 35 inches in women.
+A waist size over 40 inches is linked with higher chronic disease risk in men and over 35 inches in women.
 Ideally, we would track waist circumference as we do blood pressure, blood glucose, and lipids.
 It’s that important.

 If you’re athletic and lift weights, don’t place too much stock on BMI.
 Get a waist measurement instead.
 You can also use skin calipers to get an estimate of your body fat percentage.
 Although it’s not completely accurate and is highly dependent on technique, you can use it to monitor for changes in body fat.